kwadjoWusu/DataStructureFinalProject/README.md

 # Calendar Application

 # Project Description
 This project is a calendar application that enables users to manage events virtually.
 The application allows users to create, modify, delete, and view events within a virtual calendar.
-Notably, the application does not require any persistent storage, storing all data in memory using appropriate data structures.
+Additionally it allows users to view upcoming events whether by day or by month.

 # Core Features
 1. Event Creation: